List of EastEnders characters introduced in 2018: Mitch Baker

 When Keegan is suspended from school for three days, Mitch invites Keegan's headteacher, Mrs Robyn Lund (Polly Highton), to the flat, who gets Keegan to apologise and she reduces his suspension to one day.
 Karen is annoyed when she hears about Keegan's suspension and Mitch's interference, but Keegan wants them to get along.
 When Mitch goes to see Karen, he breaks up with his wife over the phone and removes his wedding ring.
 His wife Marla (Elicia Daly), arrives on Albert Square to see Karen as she wants Mitch back, announcing she is pregnant and both Karen and Marla confront Mitch.
 When Mitch returns to Marla, she reveals she is not pregnant.

 The character and Griffiths' casting details were announced on 26 February 2018.
 Griffiths previously appeared in the role of D.I.
 Christopher Riddick from 2004 to 2005.
 He said "coming in as Mitch – the wild card – meant I had to hit the ground running."
 Mitch shows up at The Arches when his van breaks down, but his "shifty behaviour" makes it clear that his arrival is not a coincidence.
 The character left Walford during the episode broadcast on 16 March, but it was confirmed by Sophie Dainty of Digital Spy that he had not made his final appearance.
 Mitch returned in the episode broadcast on 26 March, and departed again in the following episode, broadcast on 27 March.
 Laura-Jayne Tyler of Inside Soap liked Mitch, writing, "We think EastEnders is on to a winner with Keegan's charming-but-edgy dad, Mitch.
 He's very watchable."
 On 12 November 2018, it was announced that Griffiths had reprised the role and Mitch would return in late 2018.
 Bea Mitchell of Digital Spy billed the return as "dramatic" and reported that Mitch would cause more trouble for the Taylor family.
 On his return, Griffiths commented, "It feels great to be returning to Albert Square and working with the wonderful cast and crew again, especially the fantastic Taylor family.
 I'm excited for the viewers to learn more about Mitch and see what trouble he gets himself into this time."

+The character made an unannounced departure from the show on 8 December 2023.